 Diabetes is a disease in which the body does not produce enough insulin to control the blood glucose or when the body is unable to use insulin effectively.
 Actraphane is a replacement insulin which is very similar to the insulin made by the pancreas.

-The active substance in Actraphane, human insulin, is produced by a method known as ‘recombinant technology’: the insulin is made by a yeast that has received a gene (DNA), which makes it able to produce insulin.
-Actraphane contains insulin in two forms: a soluble form, which acts quickly (within 30 minutes of injection) and a isophane form, which is absorbed much more slowly during the day.
+The active substance in Actraphane, human insulin, is produced by a method known as ‘recombinant technology’: the insulin is made by yeast cells into which a gene (DNA) has been introduced, which makes them able to produce insulin.
+Actraphane contains insulin in two forms: a soluble form, which acts quickly (within 30 minutes of injection) and an isophane form, which is absorbed much more slowly during the day.
 This gives Actraphane a longer duration of action.
 The replacement insulin acts in same way as naturally produced insulin and helps glucose enter cells from the blood.
 By controlling the blood glucose, the symptoms and complications of diabetes are reduced.

 How has Actraphane been studied?

 Actraphane has been studied in a total of 294 patients with type 1 diabetes, when the pancreas cannot produce insulin, and type 2 diabetes, when the body is unable to use insulin effectively.
 About one-third of the patients had type 1 diabetes and the remainder had type 2 diabetes.
 The study compared Actraphane 30 to a similar mix, but made up using an insulin analogue (insulin aspart).
 The study measured the level of glycosylated haemoglobin (HbA1c) after 12 weeks, which is the percentage of haemoglobin in the blood that has glucose attached.
 HbA1c gives an indication of how well the blood glucose is controlled.

 What benefit has Actraphane shown during the studies?